mihaip/previous/readme.previous.txt

 For running the emulator, you need an image of the boot ROM of the emulated machine.

+You can initiate a clean shut down of the emulator using the simulated power key.
+The power key is mapped to F10 and the Delete key of your keyboard.

-While the emulator is running, you can open the configuration menu by pressing F12, toggle between fullscreen and windowed mode by pressing F11 and initiate a clean shut down by pressing F10 (emulates the power button).
+While the emulator is running, you can open the configuration menu by pressing F12 and toggle between fullscreen and windowed mode by pressing F11.

 Further shortcuts can be invoked by simultaneously pressing ctrl and alt and one of the following keys: